 Additionally, the calculation will be based on the earliest date documented that the student provided official notification of his/her intent to withdraw.

 A student who completes all the graduation requirements for a program will not be considered withdrawn if they fail to attend future summer module(s) for which they are registered.
 A student who successfully completes a module (passes at least one course) that comprises 49% of the total days in the payment period will not be considered withdrawn.
 A student who successfully completes coursework (passes course(s) equal to or greater than the coursework required for half-time (6 credit hours) enrollment will not be considered withdrawn.
-Only courses that the student was enrolled in at the summer freeze file will be used in the R2T4 calculation.
+Only courses that the student was enrolled in at the summer freeze file date will be used in the R2T4 calculation.
 All others will be considered as withdrawn for Return of Title IV (R2T4) purposes.

-An exception is made if the student provides written notification affirming their intent to attend a future course (prior to start of the course) within the payment period or the student provides affirmation of attendance by enrolling/registering in a future course within the same payment period after the original withdrawal date.
+An exception is made if the student provides written notification affirming their intent to attend a future course (prior to the start of the course) within the payment period or the student provides affirmation of attendance by enrolling/registering in a future course within the same payment period after the original withdrawal date.
 Written notification MUST be received prior to the first day of the future course.

 Notification of attendance in a future course must be made in writing by submitting the Affirmation of Future Attendance form.
-It is the responsibility of the student to provide complete, accurate and timely information to the Financial Aid Office, Moot Hall, 230.
+It is the responsibility of the student to provide complete, accurate, and timely information to the Financial Aid Office, Moot Hall, 230.

 A determination regarding the percentage of the semester the student completed must be performed and this will reveal the percentage of the federal Title IV aid that the student has earned.
 The total amount of federal aid disbursed to the student, or that could have been disbursed to the student minus the amount of federal aid earned by the student equals the amount of federal loan(s) and grant(s) that is unearned and that must be returned: (688.22(e)).